HenryLimHongni/HenryLimHongni.github.io/_pages/about.md

 **Other Experiences**

-I launched a side business in international education consulting after my undergraduate graduation, but I stopped running it when I began my PhD in 2025.
+I launched a side business in international education consulting after my undergraduate graduation, but I stopped running it when I began my PhD study in 2025.
 I am also a stock investment enthusiast, but the profit is very limited so far.